IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

-The following module guides Business Partners and IBM sellers through the process of provisioning a **VMware as a Service (VMaaS)** with the IBM Cloud portal.
+The following module guides Business Partners and IBM sellers through the process of provisioning **VMware as a Service (VMaaS)** with the IBM Cloud portal.
 Extra context on parameters and options is provided illustrating the value of features to users along with links to extra reference material.

 #
 # Click-Thru demonstration
 -----------------------------

-Begin by simulating how to provision a VMware Shared instance.
  Use the click-thru demonstration to practice the provisioning process.
 The fields that require a text entry (for example Provider Virtual Data Center name) are pre-populated in the click-thru demonstration.

 !!!
-Note "Navigation"
+Note "Navigation in the click-thru demonstration."

     Not sure where to click or what to do next?
 Click anywhere on the screen within the click-thru demo page and the spot to interact with next is highlighted.
 Step-by-step instructions on how to run the demo follow.

 #